papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 Recently, I began working through Josh Comeau's brilliant CSS course - ["CSS for JavaScript Developers](https://css-for-js.dev/).

 It has unlocked for me things about CSS that I have just barely understood - or have never really understood at all.
 Going through the lessons slowly has given me an appreciation of how much there is to know about styling things on the web.
 I knew it was difficult, ofcourse.
 I have been struggling through CSS since I first began to learn to code four years ago.

-But **CSS for JavaScript Developers** is jam packed with information - and each module has made clear **several things** that I have mentally skimmed over several times - while hoping for the best.
+**CSS for JavaScript Developers** is jam packed with information.
+Each module of the course has made clear to me **several things** that I have mentally skimmed over many times - all the while hoping for the best as I skimmed.

 I first came across Comeau's work this past summer.
-It was clear to me that not only is he a very good developer - but he is also a darn good designer - albeit not a full time designer.
+Not only is he a very good developer - but he is also a darn good designer - albeit not a full time designer.
 Somehow he has acquired those skills over time.

 And I aspire to that.